 Heath Ledger, uncertain about the role when he was first offered it, was encouraged by his then girlfriend, Naomi Watts, to take it, immediately after they both read the script.
 After reading the script, Ledger said he would have flown to Taiwan to meet with Ang Lee in order to be hired for the role.

 Writer Annie Proulx sent both Jake Gyllenhaal and Heath Ledger an original, autographed copy of her story.
 When she signed the copy to Jake she wrote "To Jake..." but when she signed the copy she had intended to give to Heath she signed it "To Ennis".
 After writing out her personal message she realized what she had done and decided to leave it be.
-In a private screening at Arclight in Hollywood, CA she reflected that Heath Ledger really was Ennis.
-She left the signed copy that way because she had felt Mr. Ledger has embodied Ennis in every way she had imagined him.
+In a private screening at Arclight in Hollywood, CA, she reflected that Heath Ledger really was Ennis.
+She left the signed copy that way because she had felt the actor embodied Ennis in every way she had imagined him.

 Michelle Williams requested that her two male leads kiss in front of her to help her get to the right emotional place for her character, Alma.
 As she was involved with Ledger in real life, too, she felt that such a thing would help with her portrayal.
 She had to goad both men as their first few attempts were far too half-hearted for her liking.

 When Ang Lee won the Academy Award for Best Director, the People's Republic of China's news media made no mention of the fact that he was Taiwanese.
 He was described as being Chinese or Chinese-American.
 The news coverage also blocked out Ang's shout-out "Thank you, Taiwan" in his acceptance speech.